The Business of Fashion

 5. Focus on identifying and building tomorrow's leaders: As the competition for talent heats up, some of the most in-demand roles are those that combine creative know-how with business acumen.
 Firms need to identify these talented employees early—those currently on the payroll as well as within candidate pools—and work hard to develop customized programs to develop and retain them.
 In particular, firms must do more to attract, develop and retain women leaders.
 Women are not well represented in the management of the firms that sell luxury – yet they are major buyers of those goods and services.

-Jean-Marc Bellaiche, Thomas Gaissmaier and Sarah Willersdorf are based in the New York office of The Boston Consulting Group.
 The full 'State of the Industry' study by The Boston Consulting Group and The Business of Fashion, "The Race for Talent: Fashion and Luxury's Greatest Challenge for the Next Decade," will be published in early June.

 2 - “Creating People Advantage 2012: Mastering HR Challenges in a Two-Speed World,” BCG, October 18, 2012